kendricktan/pyzen/README.md

-# pyzencash
+# pyzen
-Python API for the Zen client
+Python API for the ZenCash daemon